 It is so important to learn of the nature around us – Air, FIre, Water, Earth and Spirit.
 We are truly part of the whole.
 Pick an element and delve into it and what it represents.
 Sleep with plants under your pillow, gaze into the fire, swim in the sea, run in the wind.
 Take off your shoes and walk barefoot on the earth, wonder at the dew beneath your feet and the energy from the fire.
 Step off the tarmac and concrete.
 Know that around you is a living, breathing universe with you at its centre.
 You are as important as the sun, as delicate as the sea, as fleeting as the wind and as constructive as the fire.

 Turn off the TV

 We all watch TV.
 But having it on first thing in the morning and last thing at night removes the natural wind up and wind down of our minds and bodies.
 TV is only a distraction for the masses away from their own lives.
 Do not get sucked in.
 Turn it off and listen to the silence.
 Allow your mind to day dream while you do the ironing.
 Read a book.
 Listen to the birds outside, the wind blowing past.
+Observe and rising and setting sun as you go about your day instead of drone like watching the latest trashy soap.
 Do not have your time drowned out by the endless stream of bad news in the media, the insane ramblings of ‘reality’ tv, do not worry who will win the next xfactor or get killed in Dallas.
 They will not make a whit of difference to your life.